brillout/wildcard-api/docs/readme.template.md

 ### `argumentsAlwaysInHttpBody`

-`argumentsAlwaysInHttpBody` is about configuring whether arguments are always passed in the HTTP request body.
+This is about configuring whether arguments are always passed in the HTTP request body.
 (Instead of being passed in the HTTP request URL.)